sorrel/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

 #### A modern one-page portfolio with a clean yet expressive design.

+This is a fork of Konstantin's work, which I'm using to learn about Gatsby...

 Portfolio Minimal is a Gatsby Theme.
 You can install it as a dependency in your project and use its building blocks to create your own site - effortless and within minutes.

 **Example Project on GitHub**